Kinsman, Illinois: 2009 FBI Raid

 In October 2009, the Federal Bureau of Investigation, along with immigration officials and the state police, conducted a raid on an Islamic slaughterhouse in Kinsman.
 The town mayor, county sheriff, and local residents were very surprised by this action.
 After the raid, authorities revealed that two individuals associated with the slaughterhouse were charged with terrorism-related offenses.

+Education

+It is in the Mazon-Verona-Kinsman Elementary School District 2C and the Seneca Township High School District 160.